Stability Ball Dumbbell Chest Press exercise demonstration image

 Form Cues

-• Hips up high
+• Hips high and glutes engaged

 Breathing